Club: Manchester United FC | Opening: 1910 | Capacity: 75,811 seats

 Tickets for Manchester United games can only be bought online.

-Even though Manchester United almost always plays for a full house, tickets for the games against lower-profile teams will often be easily available in general sale, especially for seats at the upper tiers.
+Even though Manchester United almost always play for a full house, tickets for the games against lower-profile teams will often be easily available in general sale, especially for seats at the upper tiers.

-Ticket prices range from £30.00 for a lower-tier seat behind one of the goals to £52.00 for a central seat at the Alex Ferguson or South Stand.
+Ticket prices range from £31.00 for a lower-tier seat behind one of the goals to £53.00 for a central seat at the Sir Alex Ferguson or South Stand.

-Manchester United organises guided stadium tours that include the dugouts, players tunnel, and the Manchester United Museum.
+Manchester United organise guided stadium tours that include the dugouts, players tunnel, and the Manchester United Museum.
 The tour lasts about 70 minutes, which does not include time spent in the museum.

 Tours run seven days a week except matchdays and only run until 1:00 pm the day before a European home match.
-Tours leave about every 10 minutes between 9:40 am and 4:30 pm.
+Tours leave about every 10 minutes between 9:40 am and 4:30 pm (longer in summer).
 The museum is opened from 9:00 am to 5:00 pm, but closes on weekend matchdays and three hours before a non-weekend match.

 Pre-booking of tours is not required, but highly recommended as limited places are available.
 Bookings can be made online.